MicrosoftDocs/Devices-docs/surface/support-solutions-surface.md

 ### Next troubleshooting steps

-Click on the relevant support article from the table below and follow the recommended next steps to resolve the issue.
+Select on the relevant support article from the following table and implement the recommended next steps to resolve the issue.

 |Issue category|Support article|
 |---|---|